-The section 32 report for the original Plan Change and the s32AA evaluation assisted the Independent Commissioner to recommend decisions on submissions to the proposed Plan Change to rezone 217 hectares (ha) of Rural zoned land to Industrial.
-The Council adopted the Commissioner recommendations and approved the Plan Change subject to amendments, in response to submissions in the hearing process.
+The evaluation prepared in accordance with section 32 of the Resource Management Act 1991 (RMA) for the original Plan Change notification and the section 32AA re-evaluation prepared for the hearing, assisted the Independent Commissioner to recommend decisions on submissions to the proposed Plan Change to rezone 217 hectares (ha) of Rural zoned land to Industrial.
+The Council adopted the Commissioner recommendations and approved the Plan Change subject to amendments, in response to submissions.

-This decision re-zones 40 ha of land adjacent to the North Island Main Trunk Line (NIMT) to Industrial as identified below.
+That decision re-zoned 40 ha of land adjacent to the North Island Main Trunk Line (NIMT) to Industrial as identified below.